adibini/Bookmarker_localstorageApp/README.md

 # Bookmarker_localstorageApp
-Simple application for bookmarking favorite websites.
-It uses html5 local Storage for storing bookmarks.
+application for bookmarking favorite websites.
+It uses html5 local Storage for storing bookmarks and vanila Javascript.
 Usage : Just download and open index.html.
 It is all client side